ansible/workshops/exercises/ansible_windows/2-adhoc/README.md

 <br>

 For our first exercise, we are going to run some ad-hoc commands to help you get a feel for how Ansible works.
-Ansible Ad-Hoc commands enable you to perform tasks on remote nodes without having to write a playbook.
+Ansible ad-hoc commands enable you to perform tasks on remote nodes without having to write a playbook.
 They are very useful when you simply need to do one or two things quickly, to many remote nodes.